Election officials worried by threats and protesters

 Arizona Secretary of State Katie Hobbs, speaking on CNN, said her main concern was staff safety but that sheriff’s deputies were providing protection.
 She said the protesters were “causing delay and disruption and preventing those employees from doing their job”

-They paused to listen as Trump spoke from the White House on Thursday night, repeating many of his groundless assertions of a rigged vote.
+They paused to listen as Trump spoke from the White House, where he repeated many of his groundless assertions of a rigged vote.

 They whooped and clapped when the president said, “We’re on track to win Arizona.”
 The Associated Press has called Arizona for Biden.